Are You Searching For A Work Injury Lawyer?

 Social Security and Medicare Set-Asides

-Medicare does not pay for any and all treatment, but pays the types of services approved by Medicare Guidelines.
-They also do not pay 100% of the bills, but require the recipient of benefits (you) make a co-payment.
-In deciding whether or not to agree to a “Set-Aside”, your future treatment needs, and costs must be carefully considered.
+Medicare does not pay for any and all treatment, but pays for the types of services approved by Medicare Guidelines.
+They also do not pay 100% of the bills, but require the recipient of benefits (you) to make a co-payment.
+In deciding whether or not to agree to a “set-aside”, your future treatment needs, and costs must be carefully considered.

 Social Security presents different issues.
-There are “disability” Social Security benefits, and “Age Related Social Security”.
+There is “Disability” Social Security Benefits, and “age-related Social Security.”
 There is a very big difference.
 With the disability benefit, the Federal Government pays a reduced rate; and WC pays the full benefit rate.
 When the WC claim is settled, a mathematical formula based on life expectancy (usually) results in an increase in the monthly SS benefit.
-The “Age-related” benefit, is the opposite.
-Social Security would pay the full benefit rate you are entitled to, and workers comp pays a significantly reduced benefit rate.
+The “Age-Related” benefit, is the opposite.
+Social Security would pay the full benefit rate you are entitled to, and workers’ comp pays a significantly reduced benefit rate.

-Even when the claimant does get a lawyer – the choice of WHO they hire is significant.
+Even when the claimant does get a lawyer – the choice of who they hire is significant.
 Some lawyers just want to get a quick fee.
 Others may ‘dabble’ in workers’ compensation; but not handle these complicated cases day in and day out.
-In other situations, a client may direct their lawyer to move the case too quickly – which can also jeopardize the claimant’s entire weekly check – and all future benefits, because too many corners were cut and shortcuts taken.
+In other situations, a client may direct their lawyer to move the case too quickly – which can also jeopardize the claimant’s entire weekly check – and all future benefits, because too many corners were cut and shortcuts were taken.
 Most insurance companies keep detailed records on the lawyers; which ones fight cases, which ones know the law, and which ones they can take advantage of.
-YOU NEED THE RIGHT LAWYER.
+You need the right lawyer.
 The deduction of benefits to pay the right lawyer’s fee can mean the difference between having any benefits at all; getting a full and fair settlement – or losing everything.

-Bottom line, at SKR we understand your circumstances.
+Bottom line, at Schmidt, Kirifides & Rassias we understand your circumstances.
 We will do everything we can to move your case quickly – while not cutting corners that could cause even bigger problems down the road.
-We will protect your benefits, and maximize the end result.
+We will protect your benefits and maximize the end result.

 The Covid-19 pandemic has changed everyone’s lives – and the workers’ compensation system is no exception.
-Since the closure of Hearing rooms due to the Coronavirus, most court hearings and witness depositions are done by video, and the process has become so efficient that many Judges, or even the Bureau of Workers’ Compensation may make some of the procedural changes ‘permanent’.
+Since the closure of hearing rooms due to the coronavirus, most court hearings and witness depositions are done by video, and the process has become so efficient that many Judges, or even the Bureau of Workers’ Compensation may make some of the procedural changes ‘permanent’.
 But what about the large workforce now working remotely?
-Many employers are finding it unnecessary to pay rent and other expenses related to working ‘in the office’, when the cost of a remote work force is far less.
+Many employers are finding it unnecessary to pay rent and other expenses related to working ‘in the office’ when the cost of a remote workforce is far less.
 Many types of businesses may make some of the changes to their operations permanent as well.
-But what happens when an employee is injured while working at home, or in their car, or the local coffee shop?
+But what happens when an employee is injured while working at home, or in their car, or at the local coffee shop?

 Every fact of every individual, unique case can mean the difference between a work injury, fitting the Personal Comfort Doctrine, or being solely personal.
 The insurance company may tell you it’s not covered – but that may just be to save money.
-Call the Certified Workers’ Compensation Specialist lawyers at SKR to find out your actual rights.
+Call the certified workers’ compensation specialist lawyers at Schmidt, Kirifides & Rassias to find out your actual rights.